 Because I had different thoughts about them when I first started out, I didn’t think that my videos were very good and I kind of had confidence issues myself.

 And I would be like, “Oh, maybe that person’s right.”

 But now, I redirect my brain very quickly too, “That’s not my person.”

 Redirecting your brain is something that does take some time, with anything.

-So once you recognize it, once you’re like, “Okay.
+Once you recognize it, once you’re like, “Okay.
 Well, that person’s opinion doesn’t really mean much to me because they don’t really know what I’m doing, or they don’t have all the information, or they don’t really have perspective.”

 You kind of have to redirect yourself and be like, “Okay, not going to listen to that, because it doesn’t really have anything to do with me, or it doesn’t affect me.”

 OR whatever thought you want to think that’s going to serve you.

 For example, say you moved from one house to another and you’re used to driving to the same place every day, and then you move and you’re kind of on autopilot, and your brain automatically goes to the old place.